grafana/pyroscope/examples/language-sdk-instrumentation/java/rideshare/README.md

 ![3_java_third_slide-01-01](https://user-images.githubusercontent.com/23323466/173831391-769d3f26-4b7a-4c2d-815c-324ecbbf06f5.png)

-## Visualizing Diff Between Two Flamegraphs
+## Visualizing Diff Between Two Flame graphs
-While the difference _in this case_ is stark enough to see in the comparison view, sometimes the diff between the two tagsets/flamegraphs is better visualized via a diff flamegraph, where red represents cpu time added and green represents cpu time removed.
-Without changing any parameters, we can simply select the diff view tab and see the difference represented in a color-coded diff flamegraph.
+While the difference _in this case_ is stark enough to see in the comparison view, sometimes the diff between the two flame graphs is better visualized via a diff flame graph, where red represents cpu time added and green represents cpu time removed.
+Without changing any parameters, we can simply select the diff view tab and see the difference represented in a color-coded diff flame graph.
 ![4_java_fourth_slide-01](https://user-images.githubusercontent.com/23323466/173279888-85c9eead-e3cd-48e6-bf73-204e1074ad2b.jpg)